Samsung/tizen-docs/docs/application/vstools-mac/overview.md

 # Visual Studio for Mac Extension for Tizen

-Visual Studio for Mac Extension for Tizen enables you to develop Tizen aplications easily using Visual Studio Code.
+Visual Studio for Mac Extension for Tizen enables you to develop Tizen .NET aplications easily with Visual Studio for Mac.

 ## Prerequisites